Home Maps Resources Calendar About

 Fowey Rocks Lighthouse was manned by faithful keepers until the Coast Guard withdrew its personnel in 1974, following automation of the light.
 A decade later, the first-order Fresnel lens was removed and placed on display at the Coast Guard’s National Aids to Navigation School in Yorktown, Virginia.
 Fowey Rocks was the last lighthouse on the Florida reefs to be automated.

-On October 2, 2012, Fowey Rocks Lighthouse was transferred from the Coast Guard to Biscayne National Park under the authority of the National Historic Lighthouse Preservation Act (NHLPA) of 2000.
+In 2011, Fowey Rocks Lighthouse was made available for transfer under the National Historic Lighthouse Preservation Act.
+The Florida Keys Reef Lights Foundation announced its intention to apply for ownership, but the lighthoues was removed from the transfer process and directly tansferred from the Coast Guard to Biscayne National Park on October 2, 2012.
 Due to the location of the lighthouse within the park, the National Park Service exercised its option under the NHLPA to request a direct transfer.

 Although Fowey Rocks Lighthouse must occasionally endure the buffeting of a hurricane, and, sadly, the attacks of vandals, with the tower now standing in the protected waters of Biscayne National Park, its future should be secure.